meaganrathjen/Recession_Analysis/README.md

     ![B PRIOR COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/beta_variability/variability_beta_pre_covid.PNG)

-    During COVID: Betas are less spread out (not surprising if the entire market tanks rather than a few sectors).
+    During COVID: Betas are less spread out (not surprising if the entire market decreases rather than only a few sectors).
 Seeing as the Energy portfolio was the most volatile from a returns perspective, it isn’t surprising that Energy had the highest median Beta of 1.388.

     ![B During COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/beta_variability/variability_beta_during_covid.PNG)